behreajj/CamZup/README.md

 ### GGR

 Support for the GIMP gradient format (`.ggr`) is partial.
 GIMP gradient color keys store a color at the left edge, right edge and median.
 This allows for both sharp edges and smooth transitions between color keys.
 Furthermore, it allows a GIMP gradient to meaningfully contain only one key, such as a HSB ramp that goes from red to red clockwise.
 CamZup gradients store only one color per key, and require a minimum of two keys.
+As of November 2022, HSB is no longer supported

-For this reason, upon import a GIMP gradient's keys are not transferred one-to-one; rather, the gradient is sampled at a resolution: `Gradient grd = ParserGgr.load(sketchPath() + "\\data\\filename.ggr", 16);`.
+For these reasons, upon import a GIMP gradient's keys are not transferred one-to-one; rather, the gradient is sampled at a resolution: `Gradient grd = ParserGgr.load(sketchPath() + "\\data\\filename.ggr", 16);`.

 To export, use code like this